revelfire/revelfire.github.io/_posts/2018-08-13-Deeper-Into-Versions-and-Quotas.md

 <img src="../images/api_versioning.jpg" />
-*Volume 2, with a deeper dive on Versioning, Quotas, and Throttling.*
+*Advanced API Design Considerations Volume 2, with a deeper dive on Versioning, Quotas, and Throttling.*

 It is likely that if you read [link: volume 1] of this in its entirety, you were very bored that day.
 Or, these topics are relevant and meaningful to you in your journey to API Maturity.
 Hopefully the latter.